chromium/chromium/chrome/common/extensions/api/_features.md

 an internal part of chrome.
 When specifying this context, an accompanying URL pattern should be provided with the `matches` property.

-### Unblessed Extension Contexts
+### Unprivileged Extension Contexts

-The `unblessed_extension` context refers to a JavaScript context for an extension frame that is embedded in an external page, like a web page, and runs in the same process as the embedder.
+The `unprivileged_extension` context refers to a JavaScript context for an extension frame that is embedded in an external page, like a web page, and runs in the same process as the embedder.
 Given the limited separation between the (untrusted) embedder and the extension frame, relatively few features are exposed in these contexts.
-Note that with [site isolation](https://www.chromium.org/developers/design-documents/site-isolation), extension frames (even those embedded in web pages) run in the trusted extension process, and become blessed extension contexts.
+Note that with [site isolation](https://www.chromium.org/developers/design-documents/site-isolation), extension frames (even those embedded in web pages) run in the trusted extension process, and become privileged extension contexts.

 ## Compilation